dsegovia90/kronostimezoner/README.md

 ~~Setup the express app with [express generator](https://expressjs.com/en/starter/generator.html), and have slash command communicate with a POST request that returns a hello world json to slack.~~
 ### ~~2.
 The App should have a slash command that returns a dropdown so you can set up your city (this could be changed later)~~
 ~~Use the [slack npm module](https://www.npmjs.com/package/slack) to simplify the workload and the interactions.~~
-### 3. Plug in MongoDB with Mongoose to store users.
+### 3. Plug in MongoDB with Mongoose to store slack groups.
-Store the user data if the user does not exist, or update data if the user exists.
+Store the slack team when they hit the install button, and update when they reinstall.
 ### 4. TBD